Liana Paredes Fellowship Program

 MK Bailey, 2023

-Artist, Washington, DC
+Artist, Washington, D.C.

 MK spent several weeks in the Collections and Research Center conducting research on formal gardens and found inspiration in Hillwood’s many outdoor spaces as well in the Collection.
 MK will exhibit artwork inspired in part by her time with Hillwood at the Washington, D.C. art gallery, Transformer.